 Hello and welcome.
-In this post, we will discuss the composition scheme in detail.
+In this post, we will discuss the rates and limit for the Composition scheme in detail.

 - What is a Composition Scheme?

-- The Returns (GSTRs) applicable for a Composition Dealer
+- Returns applicable for a Composition Dealer

 What is a Composition Scheme?